rubrik-devops/ruby-bits/README.md

-        --short                      Only perform the source side tasks and ODB -i, --infile [string]            Path to CSV file to run drcsv/odb against -t, --threads [string]           Number of simultaneous migrations --sla                        Perform and SLA Operation (used with --get or --assure --list                       Audit SLA configuration (used with --sla)
+        --short                      Only perform the source side tasks and ODB -i, --infile [string]            Path to CSV file to run drcsv/odb against -t, --threads [string]           Number of simultaneous migrations --sla                        Perform and SLA Operation (used with --get or --assure or --odb) --list                       Audit SLA configuration (used with --sla)

 Report options: